Benefits of Reading Aloud

 Sadly, we're all familiar with sibling squawking.
 (Sibling rivalry is the psychological term usually employed - but it sure sounds more like squawking to me.)

 I was listening to my children discuss the ethics of Julius Caesar's assassination on the Ides of March.
-Listening to them debate the motivations of that deed is preferable to listening to an argument over video games or matchbox cars.
+Listening to them debate the motivations of that deed is preferable to listening to a discussion of the mundane or an argument over minutia.

 One of my favorite benefits of reading aloud is hearing the kids discuss ideas, historical events, and social concepts they were exposed to in our reading time.
 Not likely to happen if they simply sat in front of the TV all day.